Texas Child Support FAQ – Questions and Answers About Child Custody Law

 - On the other hand, applying to the Attorney General’s office for help likely relieves you of advancing attorney’s fees.
 However, you do not have the individual attention of a qualified attorney sworn to representing you.
 This could mean it will take a very, very long time to reach your case.

-Contact Our Texas Child Support Attorney for Free Advice Today
+Contact Our Texas Child Support Attorney for Advice Today

 Call the family law attorneys of The Julian Firm at (972) 459-4400.
-We assist families in North Dallas and the surrounding areas, such as Plano, Denton, Grapevine and Fort Worth.
+Jared Julian, our child custody attorney of Flower Mound, TX, is ready to answer your questions.
+At The Julian Firm, we assist families in North Dallas and the surrounding areas, such as Plano, Denton, Grapevine and Fort Worth.
 We want to assist you in finding the best solution for your family.